liferay/liferay-frontend-projects/packages/liferay-js-insights/README.md

 By default, a table-based report will be displayed on screen unless a different reporter is selected.

 You can choose which insight fields to show by passing them as comma-separated-values in the `--output` argument.
-By default, the table will show the `app`, `name`, `dependencies.clay3` and `dependencies.react` fields.
+By default, the table will show the `meta.app`, `meta.name`, `dependencies.clay3` and `dependencies.react` fields.

-`npx liferay-js-insights --output app,name,dependencies.react src/**/*.es.js`
+`npx liferay-js-insights --output meta.app,meta.name,dependencies.react src/**/*.es.js`

 ![Default Table Report](/docs/img/report_table.png)